obsidianmd/obsidian-help/zh-tw/授權及附加服務/Obsidian Sync.md

 ### Setting up remote vaults

-Warning: We do not recommend using third party sync services to sync the same vault with Obsidian Sync。 [[#Third party sync|More about this later]]。
+警告：We do not recommend using third party sync services to sync the same vault with Obsidian Sync。 [[#Third party sync|More about this later]]。

 To start syncing, first you need to create a remote vault that stores your encrypted data。